gary9204/StuckFactsheet/doc/source/guide/devel_notes.rst

 When a user makes a request in a view, view calls controller to service the request.
 Contoller calls model to change state to complete the request.
 Model calls the view to update the presentation to the user.
-A fix is need to prevent circular imports view |larr| controller <- model <- view.
+A fix is need to prevent circular imports view <- controller <- model <- view.

 .. _`Observer pattern`: https://en.wikipedia.org/wiki/Observer_pattern